 So, in celebration, let’s respect our plant brethren.
 They’re often at least as intelligent as some people you know: have you ever noticed how a sunflower tracks the movement of the sun?
 Think about it.
 They’re also quiet and, while generally are not good conversationalists are better behaved than many human children.

-Of course, this is with the exception of fungi, the so-called “trailer trash” of the plant kingdom, which have been disowned for phylogenic reasons, not to mention their being “photosynthetically challenged.”
+Of course, this is with the exception of fungi, the so-called “trailer trash” of the plant kingdom, which has been disowned for phylogenic reasons, not to mention their being “photosynthetically challenged.”
 Some of these heterotrophs have, through remedial education, found a home in breweries and Italian cuisine.

 Nevertheless, plants, as you’ll recall, are one of the reasons we came to Earth.
 Some of the other reasons include: